 Start Learning Programming Without Taking Formal Education

-Edited by Michael J., Anonymous, Robbi, Lynn and 1 other
+Edited by Michael J., Robbi, Lynn, Eng

 Programming or coding is a skill.
 And like any other skills, it can be acquired through intensive learning.
 The good thing about learning programming is that it doesn't require you to sign up for an academic course in a reputable academic institution.
 All you need to have is a decent Internet connection, a decent PC, a knack for analytical thinking, and an immense amount of patience, perseverance and passion to create something extraordinary.